dlozovsky/Cosmic-Catalyst/README.md

 - Sound effects and music from [Source if applicable]
 - Inspired by classic arcade space shooters

+## Last Updated

+This game was last updated on May 5, 2024.

 ## Security Notice

 ⚠️ **Important Security Information** ⚠️